 We hired a highly competent City Manager and adopted sound financial policies.
 Together, we guided the City through challenging financial waters.
 The City is financially strong, maintains solid reserves, enjoys an improved bond rating (with very low debt), and consistently receives accolades for transparent and thorough budgeting.

-While COVID-19 creates a new set of financial challenges for our cities and County, I have the experience to help guide us through this latest challenge.
+While COVID-19 creates a new set of financial challenges for our city, I have the experience to help guide us through this latest challenge.

 To ensure strong government operations that can serve all residents, even in times of crisis, we must:

-- Create a robust rainy day fund to respond to emergencies, like the COVID-19 pandemic
+- Maintain a robust rainy day fund to respond to emergencies, like the COVID-19 pandemic

 - Keep our government nimble enough to adjust to changing economics